 Training of agents

-outbound customer service.
-Companies train agents differently for inbound and outbound customer interactions to improve customer service.
+Companies train agents differently for inbound and outbound interactions to achieve excellent customer service skills.

 In inbound calls, agents are at the receiving end of the concerns or feedback of the users.
 Hence, they are expected to exercise empathy, understanding, and proper demeanor during calls.

 They need to be as polite and calm as possible despite the attitude or predisposition of the customer.